ArchBlizzard/Supermart/README.md

 # Supermart
-I created a shopping platform along with bill generation feature using Object Oriented Programming (OOP) in python.

-ps: Made some minor changes to supermart.py and master.py Earlier code was also up for evaluation but just polished some parts.
+Built a robust retail shopping platform using OOP principles, featuring classes and objects to model items, customers, and administrative functions for enhanced code clarity and performance.
+Includes customer login systems with SWD, UPI, and cash payment options, item search, category-based sorting, cart management, and detailed bill generation with tax calculations and discounts.